spaceavocado/svelte-router/readme.md

 * Links with automatic active CSS classes.
 * HTML5 history mode or hash mode *(powered by [history](https://github.com/ReactTraining/history))*.

-> Please note: This is a beta release.

 To see the details code documentation, please read the [Code Documentation](https://spaceavocado.github.io/svelte-router/).

 **Table of Content**